Jean-Moïse Raymond: Lower Canada

 In 1822, Raymond was part of a group, organised in part by Louis-Joseph Papineau, which opposed a proposal to unite Lower Canada with Upper Canada (now Ontario).
 His father, Jean-Baptiste Raymond, was the chair of a meeting in Huntingdon, called in opposition to the union; Jean-Moïse acted as the secretary.
 In the general election of 1824, Jean-Moïse was elected to the Legislative Assembly for Huntingdon county, the same seat his father had held twenty years earlier, and re-elected in 1927.
 Following a redistribution of seats, he represented La Prairie County, formerly part of Huntingdon, from 1830 to 1838, in two general elections.
 He held the seat until the dissolution of the provincial constitution in 1838.

 In the Assembly, Raymond was a regular supporter of Papineau and the Parti canadien, known as the Parti patriote from 1926 onwards.
 He voted in support of the Ninety-Two Resolutions, a Papineau initiative, setting out their opposition of the Lower Canada government set up by the British government, and demanding more popular control, such as replacing the appointed Legislative Council (the upper house in the provincial Parliament) with an elected body.
 He was named justice of the peace for Montreal district and also served as school inspector.
 Raymond was not a radical, however, and does not appear to have supported those who took up arms against the provincial government in the Lower Canada Rebellion.

 Province of Canada

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General retained a strong position in the government.